asimihsan/Rill/README.markdown

 TODO
 ----

--   Write a Python mockup of a parser that hooks into the log files and outputs parsed data, i.e. a JSON pair (datetime, contents).
 -   Write a Python mockup of a combination of ssh_tap / masspinger / XXX that makes this output durable to network loss, just for the real-time stream (not all log data).

 TODO (done)